 Abstract.
 Despite its conceptual and practical importance, the rigorous derivation of the steady incompressible Navier-Stokes-Fourier system from the Boltzmann theory has been an outstanding open problem for general domains in 3D.
 We settle this open question in the affirmative, in the presence of a small external field and a small boundary temperature variation for the diffuse boundary condition.
 We employ a recent quantitative L2−L∞ approach with new L6 estimates for the hydrodynamic part Pf of the distribution function.
 Our results also imply the validity of Fourier law in the hydrodynamical limit, and our method leads to asymptotical stability of steady Boltzmann solutions as well as the derivation of the unsteady Navier-Stokes Fourier system.

 - The Boltzmann equation with specular boundary condition in convex domains, (D. Lee), accepted in Comm.
 Pure Appl.
 Math., link

 Abstract.
-We establish the global-wellposedness of the Boltzmann equation with the specular reflection BC in a smooth convex domain when the initial data is close to the Maxwellian with or without a small external potential.
-In particular, we have completely solved the long standing open problems after the announcement in .
+We establish the global-wellposedness and stability of the Boltzmann equation with the specular reflection boundary condition in general smooth convex domains when an initial datum is close to the Maxwellian with or without a small external potential.
+In particular, we have completely solved the long standing open problem after an announcement of in 1977.

 - Dynamics and stability of surfactant-driven surface waves (I.Tice), submitted, link